Vitamin D and Fertility

 If you prefer a stand-alone vitamin D supplement, we recommend Molecular Fertility’s VESIsorb® Vitamin D3.

 This supplement contains a technologically advanced VESIsorb® delivery system which has been demonstrated to significantly increase the absorbability and bioavailability of difficult-to-absorb fat-soluble nutrients like vitamin D.

 The Bottom Line and Vitamin D, Fertility, and Pregnancy

 Vitamin D is an essential nutrient for many of our body’s biological processes, including fertility.

 Unfortunately, it can be extremely difficult to ensure appropriate vitamin D levels through diet and sun exposure alone.
 Nearly 40% of the U.S. population is vitamin D deficient, and women who are pregnant/lactating may need to consume even more vitamin D per day to ensure appropriate levels.

-Supplementing vitamin D is a safe and effective way to get your daily dose of vitamin D to improve both male and female fertility and to improve pregnancy outcomes.
+Supplementing vitamin D is a safe and effective way to get your daily dose of vitamin D and support male and female fertility.